bradbann/NextBus-microservice/README.md

  - 1 container with **etcd**
  - 1 container with **redis**

-In order to use the system, you can use `curl` or your browser and hit `http://127.0.0.1/nextbus/agencyList`, for example.
+In order to use the API, you can use `curl` or your browser and hit `http://127.0.0.1/nextbus/agencyList`, for example.
+To stop, just press CTRL+C, unless you used the `-d` flag.
+In that case, enter `docker-compose stop`.
+This will just stop the containers.
+If you want to remove the containers and the network, enter `docker-compose down`.

 ## Scalability
 Because the **nextbus** microservice is stateless, we can scale the system by just launching new containers.
 The only issue would be to let **nginx** know that